-My dark chocolate truffle tart recipe is an easy and elegant indulgence ~ a chocolate-lover’s dessert for any occasion, any time of year.
-It’s decadent and rich, but simple to make, and easily converted to gluten free.
+My dark chocolate ganache tart recipe is an easy and elegant indulgence ~ a chocolate-lover’s dessert for any occasion, any time of year.

-If you’re a chocolate lover, (and who isn’t? ) you know that nothing can beat ganache for pure chocolate decadence.
-This tart is served up with a some textural interest and flaky salt to bring out the flavor.
+If you’re a chocolate lover, (and who isn’t? ) you know that nothing can beat a ganache for pure chocolate decadence.
+This chocolate ganache tart is served up with a some textural interest and flaky salt to bring out the flavor.
 Chocolate is, of course, appropriate year round, but there’s something I especially love about a decadent chocolate dessert in cooler months.
-It’s a perfect way to celebrate the holidays, the new year, or the love of your life on Valentine’s Day.
+It’s a perfect way to celebrate the holidays (who says you can’t do chocolate for Thanksgiving?) the New Year, or the love of your life on Valentine’s Day.

 The chocolate ganache filling is a simple combination of chocolate and cream, but the addition of a few tablespoons of butter doubles down on that famous silky mouthfeel.